 Police shut down Kansas City dinosaur march

-KANSAS CITY, Mo.
-(AP) _ A Kansas City parade of dozens of people dressed in dinosaur costumes was shut down by police.
+KANSAS CITY, Mo. – A Kansas City parade of dozens of people dressed in dinosaur costumes was shut down by police.

 The Kansas City Star reports that Jacob Honnold says police will send him a ticket for his role in organizing the second annual March of the Dinosaurs Sunday at the Country Club Plaza.